The top of the invoice shows the basic customer details, including:

-- Recurring Invoice – invoices that happen on a recurring basis will be labeled as such
+- Recurring Invoice – invoices that happen repeatedly will be labeled as such

-- Sales Order Invoice – this label indicates the invoice was created in a Sales Order
+- Sales Order Invoice – this label indicates someone created the invoice in a Sales Order

 Clicking the Scan Items button activates the handheld scanner if it is attached.
 Typically used in retail or point-of-sale situations, this adds parts to the invoice by scanning the barcode on the item.

 When the scanner is in capture mode, the button will change to SCANNING.
 To exit scanning mode, click the button to return it to the Scan Items state.

-Note: The barcode must be added to the Item Detail in order for the scanning function to work properly.
+Note: The barcode must be added to the Item Detail for the scanning function to work properly.

 Click the + New Items button to create a new, blank invoice.
 This is typically done for a standalone invoice.
 Generally, invoices are created in the Sales Order, Project, or Work Order modules.

 A green dot on the QuickBooks button indicates that the invoice has been synced to QuickBooks.

-An orange dot on the QB button lets you know that a change to the invoice has occurred after it was synced to QuickBooks.
+An orange dot on the QB button lets you know that a change to the invoice has occurred after someone synced it to QuickBooks.

 Clicking the QuickBooks button opens a popover window with several options used to interact with QuickBooks.
-The options described below may or may not be available depending on the state of the invoice and/or the user’s permissions.
+The options described below may or may not be available depending on the invoice’s state and/or the user’s permissions.

 - Do Not Sync with QuickBooks – a check in this box will remove the options to sync the invoice.
-This is typically used if the invoice was manually entered into QuickBooks and syncing it again would cause a duplicate entry.
+This is typically used if an accounting team member manually entered the invoice into QuickBooks, and syncing it again would cause a duplicate entry.
 Checking this box also turns on the green “Synced with QB” dot.

 - AR Account – select an alternate AR Account to use if the default is not appropriate for this invoice